lyfar/moldsounds/README.md

 There is a branch "no-gamepad" without gamepad code (`git checkout no-gamepad`), it's there in case the gamepad code is responsible for some compilation errors.

 Mouse and keyboard interaction is explained later below.

+The current best branches are `install-2` and `install-3` though text is in french.
+It's high resolution with up to 2 players/gamepads.

 ### Some context to understand the technique